PHPQueueManager/Application/README.md

 # PHP Queue Manager

 This application was created to easily create and manage your own job queues.
+This implementation is based on [PHPQueueManager](https://github.com/PHPQueueManager/PHPQueueManager) library.
+It aims to abstract away queuing mechanisms and message workers.

 ```
 composer create-project phpqueuemanager/application